1 Year Out: A divided nation lurches toward 2020 election

 But like the broader contours of American politics, the impeachment proceedings are so far breaking along partisan lines.
 A vote last week on the rules for the impeachment process passed with support from all but two Democrats.
 Every Republican voted no.

-Those numbers would still put Democrats in position to impeach Trump in the House, though acquittal in the Republican-controlled Senate looks all but impossible.
+Those numbers would still put Democrats in position to impeach Trump in the House, though acquittal in the Republican-controlled Senate looks all but certain.
 Still, it would leave Trump as the first president facing reelection after impeachment.

 Updegrove, the presidential historian, said the question a year from now will be whether that matters.